 Mats occur frequently in dog breeds with curly, fine, or double coats.
 As such, Doodles are especially prone to matting.

 Regardless of a mat’s size, they are almost always noticeable to the touch.
-You’ll be petting your pup, running your fingers through his beautiful hair, just minding your own business, when all the sudden a finger will get hooked into a hair ball.
+You’ll be petting your pup, running your fingers through their beautiful coat (just minding your own business), when suddenly a finger will get hooked into a hair ball.
 And no matter how hard to try to pull the hair ball apart, it just won’t budge.